3 arrested in Hong Kong, as a high-rise fire leaves at least 44 dead and 279 reported missing

 The blaze, which started mid-afternoon, was upgraded to a level 5 alarm — the highest level of severity — as night fell.
 Authorities said that conditions remained very challenging for firefighters.

-The fire department said that it received “numerous” calls requesting assistance.
-It said some residents remained trapped as of Wednesday night.

-Firefighters deployed about 200 fire trucks and more than 100 ambulances to the scene, according to RTHK, the local public broadcasting service.
+Firefighters deployed more than 200 fire vehicles and about 100 ambulances to the scene.

-A 37-year-old firefighter was among the dead, while another firefighter received treatment for heat exhaustion, said Yeung, the director of fire services.
+A 37-year-old firefighter was among the dead, while another firefighter received treatment for heat exhaustion, said Director of Fire Services Andy Yeung.

 District officials in Tai Po have opened temporary shelters for people left homeless by the fire.